 When you arrive at the hospital or doctor's office and describe your condition, the staff and doctors will assume you have a testicular torsion, even if the pain turns out to be something different.

 A doctor will examine your scrotum, testicles, abdomen, and groin and might test your reflexes by rubbing or pinching the inside of your thigh.
 This normally causes the testicle to contract, which probably won't happen if you have a testicular torsion.

-The doctor also might perform tests to determine if the spermatic cord is twisted, including:
+The doctor also might do tests to see if the spermatic cord is twisted, including:

 Ultrasound.
 High-frequency (Doppler) waves are used to make an image of the testicle and check the blood flow.

 Urine tests or blood tests.
-These can determine if the pain and symptoms are being caused by an infection instead of a torsion.
+These can find if the pain and symptoms are being caused by an infection instead of a torsion.

 Sometimes, doctors will need to do surgery to be sure a problem is testicular torsion.
 A doctor may also perform immediate surgery without any other testing in order to save the testicle.
 This is more likely if the torsion has been going on for a while or if the doctor suspects a guy has a torsion after examining him.

 Testicular torsion almost always requires surgery to correct.
-In rare cases, the doctor may be able to untwist the spermatic cord by pushing on the scrotum, but most guys will still need surgery to attach one or both testicles to the scrotum to prevent torsion from happening in the future.
+In rare cases, the doctor might be able to untwist the spermatic cord by pushing on the scrotum, but most guys will still need surgery to attach both testicles to the scrotum to prevent torsion from happening in the future.

 Usually, surgery for a testicular torsion doesn't require a stay in the hospital.
 If you have a torsion, you'll be taken into an operating room at the hospital or doctor's office.
-You'll most likely be given a pain killer and a general anesthetic, meaning you'll be unconscious for the surgery.
+You'll most likely be given a painkiller and general anesthesia, meaning you'll be unconscious for the surgery.